Rain regime segmentation of Sentinel-1 observation learning from NEXRAD collocations with Convolution Neural Networks: Evaluation framework

 \section{Evaluation framework}

-Existing Koch filters are designed to produce binary maps of rain presence or absence.
-To compare this framework with our multi-threshold models (i.e., the fine-tuned Koch filter and U-Net), we computed the F1 score on the binary segmentation problem for each threshold (1 mm/h, 3 mm/h, and 10 mm/h).
-The F1 score is defined as the harmonic mean of recall and precision.
+Existing Koch's filters are designed to produce binary maps of rain presence or absence.
+To compare this framework with our multi-class models (i.e. the fine-tuned Koch's filters and U-Net), we computed the F$_1$-score on the binary segmentation problem for each threshold (24.7, 31.5 and 38.8 dBZ).
+The F$_1$-score is defined as the harmonic mean of recall and precision.
 Recall is the average diagonal value of the row-normalized confusion matrix.
 It is also known as the producer's accuracy.
 Precision is the diagonal mean value of the column-normalized confusion matrix.
 It is also known as the user's accuracy.
+Denoting $TP$ the True Positive rate, $FP$ the False Positive rate and $FN$ the False Positive rate

-When evaluated on a binary segmentation problem (through a 2 x 2 confusion matrix), we call it the "Binary F1-score".
-This value indicates the ability to separate rain-free observations from patches with rain.
-The F1 score is also used to evaluate the ability to distinguish between different rain rates.
-In this case, the shape of the confusion matrix is (4,4).
-This F1-score is indicated as the "Multiclass F1-score".
+When evaluated on a binary segmentation problem (through a 2 x 2 confusion matrix), we call it the "Binary F$_1$-score".
+This value indicates the ability to separate rain-free patches from rainy ones.
+The F$_1$-score is also used to evaluate the ability to distinguish between different reflectivity bins.
+In this case, it is computed by taking the mean precision and recall.
+This F$_1$-score is indicated as the "Multiclass F$_1$-score".
+F$_1$-score being the harmonic mean of precision and recall, it has the advantage of being resilient to data imbalance, which is particularly important for stronger rainfall events less likely to appear on the samples.

-We therefore compare the \textit{Binary Koch filter}, which is the baseline and state of the art in rain detection, to the \textit{Fine-tuned Koch filter} (the CNN-embedded multi-label Koch filter), and the \textit{U-Net} architecture.
-For the latter, results using a dataset without the manual registration are also provided to justify the need for this particular operation.
-To evaluate the performance of the segmentation as a function of incidence angle, wind speed, and distance from the coast, the binary F1 score was also calculated by varying these parameters.
-In this case, the groundtruth was not provided by the NEXRAD weather radars, but by colocated lightning groups from GLM.
-These lightning clusters were used as a proxy for a binary precipitation segmentation.
+We therefore compare the \textit{Binary Koch's filter}, which is the baseline and state-of-the-art in rain detection, to the \textit{Fine-tuned Koch's filter} (the CNN-embedded multi-label Koch's filter), and the \textit{U-Net} architecture.
+For the latter, results using a dataset without the manual realignment are also provided to justify the need for this particular operation.
 The U-Net models were trained and tested at resolutions of 100 m/px to 800 m/px.
-Because the receptive field of the Koch filters is smaller, they were only used down to 200 m/px, in accordance with \cite{rs13163155}.
+Because the receptive field of the Koch's filters is smaller, they were only used down to 200 m/px, in accordance with \cite{rs13163155}.
 Since some parts of the methodology were stochastic, such as the order of the images provided to the network or the initialization of its weights, the results are given as the mean and standard deviation over five training runs, in accordance with \cite{DBLP:journals/corr/abs-1206-5533}.